Gluten-Free Flour: All Purpose to Almond and Everything in Between

 Tapioca Flour

 Tapioca flour is made from the cassava plant.
 It is high in carbohydrates and neutral in flavor.
 Tapioca is perfect for thickening soups, pie filling, puddings, and making dairy-free cheese.
 Because tapioca is so versatile, it is often found as an ingredient in gluten-free bread, baked goods, and all-purpose gluten-free flour blends.
+While tapioca and cassava come from the same plant, cassava flour offers a different texture and unique benefits.

 If you like boba tea, the pearls are made from tapioca!